btray900/dina1-0-1/README.md

 ## browser

-Login in to the webapp with compromised loigin info
+Brute force the login in to the webapp with compromised login info, trying each password

 user: touhid